artyomliou/msgpack-nodejs/README.md

 ```

 ## Limitation
+1. Does not run on browser
+2. Not tested through node.js versions
-- Ext family does not have complete test cases for now.
+3. Ext family does not have complete test cases for now.
+4. Does not support stream
+5. Does not support custom extension
-- Does not support float 32, because Javascript float is always 64-bit.
+6. Does not support float 32, because Javascript float is always 64-bit.
-- Does not support stream
-- Does not support custom extension
-- Does not run on browser

 ---